Watson-Personal-Assistant/developer/_content/audio/interface.md

 }
 ```

+**Note**:
-**Note**:  You can override which speech-to-text option to use in the audio start message.
+- You can also override which speech-to-text option to use in the audio start message.
+- You cannot override the audio format and sampling rate that is set in `content_type`.

 #### Text-to-speech options
 Text-to-speech options messages are sent from the audio client to the audio gateway.
 The message specifies which text to speech engine to use for the current transaction.